jcs-emacs/jcs-emacs/README.md

 ## Powered by

 Here is the list of all packages that powered and make this configuration works.
-Thanks to all the package maintainers, and if you wish to support them you can go to this [elisp-maintainers](https://github.com/tarsius/elisp-maintainers) repo/site and search for the maintainer you want to support.
+Thanks to all the package maintainers; this configuration cannot be made without them and if you wish to support them you can go to this [elisp-maintainers](https://github.com/tarsius/elisp-maintainers) repo/site and search for the maintainer you want to support.
 There should be some kind of methods that you could support the